williamhatcher/blog/_posts/introduction.md

 ---
 layout: post
-title: "Introduction & About the Author"
+title: Introduction & About the Author
 date: 2025-09-19
 excerpt_separator: <!--more-->
 sticky: true
+hidden: true
 ---

 Welcome to a sporadic blog about tech, life, education, and whatever else I want to write about.